joeltancej/certsAPI-nodejs/README.md

-# Blockchain Certificate Issuer API
+# OpenAttestation Blockchain Certificate Issuer API

 ### Description
 This API was developed using OpenCerts technology and Node.js.
 All code in this project is written in TypeScript.